brunogarcia/react-ethereum-nft/README.md

 ## Notes

 1. Redeploy the smart contract.
-2. Update contract address on the `.env` file.
+2. Update contract address on the `.env.local` file.
 3. Update ABI file on the web app.